 Air pollution is all around us.
 Most people in the world live in areas with high levels of air pollution.
 It harms human health and wellbeing, reduces quality of life, and can negatively impact the economy and ecosystems.
 These impacts also disproportionately affect the most vulnerable people and communities.

 Air pollution is the largest environmental risk to public health globally.
 People everywhere are exposed to air pollution: in the workplace, during travel, and in their homes.
-Exposure to household and ambient (outdoor) fine particulate matter air pollution causes an estimated 7 million premature deaths each year, according to the World Health Organization (WHO), and is responsible for a substantial amount of disability for those living with diseases caused by air pollution.
+Exposure to the combined effect of household and ambient (outdoor) fine particulate matter air pollution causes an estimated 6.7 million premature deaths each year, according to the World Health Organization (WHO), and is responsible for a substantial amount of disability for those living with diseases caused by air pollution.
+The 2024 State of Global Air estimated that air pollution accounted for 8.1 million deaths globally in 2021.

 In many developing countries, reliance on solid fuels (like biomass and coal for cooking and heating, and the use of kerosene for lighting) increases air pollution in homes, harming the health of those exposed.
 WHO estimates that more than 2.3 billion people rely on these types of fuels.
 Most of these effects are felt in parts of Asia and sub-Saharan Africa, where burning biomass for cooking is especially prevalent.

-While the impacts on human health are the most pressing, air pollution also significantly impacts several different types of ecosystems.
-For example, it could cause the extinction of ozone-sensitive plant species.
-It reduces crop yields as well as the yield and health of forests.
+While the impacts on human health are the most pressing, air pollution also significantly impacts ecosystems, agriculture, and infrastructure.
+For example, ozone pollution has been seen to affect plant diversity due to effects on ozone-sensitive plant species, which reduce in abundance, and also the reductions in the yield of different crops and trees.
 It also reduces atmospheric visibility and increases corrosion of materials, buildings, monuments, and cultural heritage sites, and causes acidification of sensitive soils and lake ecosystems, causing losses of fish populations.

-Air pollution also has high economic costs related to human health, lost productivity, reduced crop yields and reduced competitiveness of globally connected cities.
-For example, a 2021 World Bank study found that the economic cost of only the health impacts of air pollution alone totalled US$8.1 trillion, equivalent to 6.1 percent of global Gross Domestic Product (GDP) in 2019.
+Air pollution also has high economic costs related to human health, lost productivity, reduced crop yields, and reduced competitiveness of globally connected cities.
+For example, a 2021 World Bank study found that the economic cost of the health impacts of air pollution alone totalled US$8.1 trillion in 2019, equivalent to 6.1 percent of global Gross Domestic Product (GDP) (see more on questions 11, 12, and 13).

-Air pollution is strongly linked to climate change, with many greenhouse gases (GHGs) and air pollutants coming from the same sources.
-Many air pollutants are both bad for human health and deadly for the planet, impacting people’s lives today and making the future less safe for coming generations.
-This has given rise to coordinated measures to reduce air pollution and GHGs, such as those addressing Short-Lived Climate Pollutants (SLCPs).
-Higher temperatures can also increase the volatilization of some pollutants, such as Persistent Organic Pollutants (POPs) that are already in the environment, causing addition exposure to these pollutants.
+Air pollution is strongly linked to climate change, sharing many of the same sources.
+Many air pollutants are both bad for human health and disruptive to the Earth's ecosystems impacting people’s lives today and future generations.
+This has given rise to coordinated measures to reduce air pollution and GHGs, such as those addressing Short-Lived Climate Pollutants (SLCPs) (see more on question 24).
+Higher temperatures can also increase the volatilization of some pollutants, such as Persistent Organic Pollutants (POPs) that are already in the environment, causing additional exposure to these pollutants.

 For more information see here: